-How to Make a Proceedings Paper Submission

-Morton Ann Gernsbacher (MAG@Macc.Wisc.Edu)

-Department of Psychology, 1202 W. Johnson Street

-Madison, WI 53706 USA

-Sharon J. Derry (SDJ@Macc.Wisc.Edu)

-Department of Educational Psychology, 1025 W. Johnson Street

-Madison, WI 53706 USA
+Quantificational Force in Temporal and Nominal Domains

+Anonymous CogSci submission

 Abstract

-The abstract should be one paragraph, indented 1/8 inch on both sides, in 9 point font with single spacing.
-The heading “Abstract” should be 10 point, bold, centered, with one line of space below it.
-This one-paragraph abstract section is required only for standard six page proceedings papers.
-Following the abstract should be a blank line, followed by the header “Keywords:” and a list of descriptive keywords separated by semicolons, all in 9 point font, as shown below.
 Which quantificational forces do languages tend to encode lexically?
 When a language features multiple quantificational scales (e.g. determiner and adverbial quantification), does the pattern of lexicalization of quantificational forces we discover for one scale correlate with those of other scales?
 We use English as a first test case for examining these questions, adapting the basic ideas of Lewis (1975) into the hypothesis that all English lexical quantifiers not related to cardinal numbers or definite descriptions, determiner and adverbial alike, have one of six quantificational forces.
 To begin to test this claim empirically, we elicited speaker interpretations of a range of quantifiers in an online study.
 Dividing participants into an adverbial condition and a determiner condition, we gave a context specifying a 100-day period and then provided various quantified sentences that denoted daily activities performed by an individual during this period; for each sentence, the participants judged the number of days they believed that the event denoted had taken place.
 [RESULTS] These results have psycholinguistic implications and suggests a need for future research that covers more lexical items, languages, and quantificational scales.

 Keywords: adverbs of quantification; quantifiers; Q-adverbs